frobertpixto/hand-drawn-shapes-dataset/README.md

 ---
 # To do
 ## General
-- Write about Hyperparameters and tweaks (like reference for first point for vertices).
+- Write about tuning for Hyperparameters and tweaks (like reference for first point for vertices).
 - Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf

 ## Vertices
-- Finalize Ellipses
 - Indicate the difficulties, hyper-parameters adjustments and tweaks.
   - Augmentation in general
-    - First point in particular
 - Show video of classification and finding vertices in actions.

 ## Later if requested